-(a) Time worked in excess of forty hours in any one work week shall be compensated at the rate of time and one-half.
-The foregoing provision applies to seven-day continuous operations.
-In the case of an eight-hour five day work week, time worked in excess of eight hours in any twenty-four hour period or in excess of forty hours in any one work week shall be compensated at the rate of time and one-half.
+(a) Time worked in excess of forty hours in any one Pay Period shall be compensated at the rate of time and one-half.
+The foregoing provision also applies to seven-day continuous operations.
+In the case of an eight-hour five day work week, time worked in excess of eight hours in any twenty-four hour period or in excess of forty hours in any one Pay Period shall be compensated at the rate of time and one-half.
 The normal procedure shall be to make a permanent shift transfer effective at the beginning of the succeeding work week.
-In the event an employee is required by the Company to make a permanent shift transfer during the work week, he shall not lose a days work because of such transfer.
+In the event an employee is required by the Company to make a permanent shift transfer during the Pay Period, he shall not lose a day's work because of such transfer.